remkl/es6-workshop/README.md

 For a long time Javascript did not have a module system, something that comes standard in other programming languages like Java and Python.

-The lack of a default module system in javascript lead to a number of community-driven solutions:
+This lack of a default module system lead to a number of community-driven solutions:

 - IIFE (Immediately Invoked Function Expressions) / Revealing Module pattern (Using closures to achieve information hiding.)